influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

     parent: Guides
 ---

 Enabling HTTPS encrypts the communication between clients and the InfluxDB Enterprise server, and between nodes in the cluster.
 When configured with a signed certificate, HTTPS can also verify the authenticity of the InfluxDB Enterprise server to connecting clients.

+This pages outlines how to set up HTTPS with InfluxDB Enterprise using either a signed or self-signed certificate.

 <dt>
 InfluxData **strongly recommends** enabling HTTPS, especially if you plan on sending requests to InfluxDB Enterprise over a network.
 </dt>

-The following two sections outline how to set up HTTPS with InfluxDB Enterprise using either a CA-signed or self-signed certificate.

 {{% note %}}
 These steps have been tested on Debian-based Linux distributions.